 Eat A Healthy Diet

-Even if you are in perfect health, any surgery takes a toll on the body.
+Even if you are in perfect health, any surgery takes a toll on the body’s natural healing process.
 Quick healing means good nutrition that includes a lot of lean protein, fruits, and vegetables.
 It helps to have meals made before surgery so you can just warm them up for the first week.

-Eating healthy will speed up your recovery and reduce inflammation.
+Eating to maintain a healthy diet will speed up your recovery and reduce inflammation.

 Drink Water

 It’s always important to drink six to eight glasses of water per day, but it’s even more critical after liposuction.
-Drinking water helps to flush toxins from the body and also speeds up recovery.
+Drinking water helps to flush toxins from fat cells in the body and also speeds up recovery.

 Get Rest